bluething/learn-java/javathreadmodel/README.md

 Use the `synchronized` keyword to guard the state from race conditions.

 What if the class not designed to multithreaded purpose?
 Use synchronized statement.

+#### Interthread communication

+One benefit of thread is they do away with polling.
+Polling is usually implemented by a loop that is used to check some condition repeatedly.
+Once the condition is true, appropriate action is taken.
+This wastes CPU time.
+To avoid polling, Java includes an elegant interprocess communication mechanism via the `wait()`, `notify()`, and `notifyAll()` methods.

+`wait()` normally waits until `notify()` or `notifyAll()` is called, there is a possibility that in very rare cases the waiting thread could be awakened due to a spurious wakeup.
+In this case, a waiting thread resumes without `notify()` or `notifyAll()` having been called.
+Because of this remote possibility, the Java API documentation recommends that calls to wait( ) should take place within a loop that checks the condition on which the thread is waiting.